-We want Lactamo to be there when you need it the most (whether that’s before, during, or after feed or even in the shower).
-And it’s versatile too, which means you can heat it up or cool it down (depending on what works best for you) and apply it straight to your breast.
+We want Lactamo to be there when you need it the most.
+Whether that’s before, during, or after feed or even in the shower.
+Lactamo was designed to work when and where you need it.

 How to heat Lactamo